ci-monk/parallel-programing/README.md

 ## 🐋 Development with Docker

-Steps to build the Docker image.
+Steps to build a Docker Image.

 ### Build